 No corporate strategy is static — and when it comes to ESG, this is particularly true.

 As more is understood about corporations' impact on their communities and the environment at large, their ESG priorities will evolve.
-Sometimes, this will be driven by external imperatives – new legislation or reporting requirements such as those set by the Task Force on Climate-related Financial Disclosures (TCFD).
+Sometimes, this will be driven by external imperatives — new legislation or reporting requirements such as those set by the Task Force on Climate-related Financial Disclosures (TCFD), updates SEC disclosure requirements or European Council and Parliament (such as the new EU Corporate Sustainability Reporting Directive).
 At others, it will reflect the shifting concerns of stakeholders.

 You'll need to continually measure, evaluate and finesse your ESG strategy if it's to remain relevant.

 Take the Essential First Steps To Create an ESG StrategyIf you're facing the challenge of building an ESG strategy, these five steps have hopefully given you a start point.
 To find out more, you can visit our ESG hub, which has more resources to support you, as well as information on Diligent's market-leading ESG Solutions — an essential foundation for any organization operationalizing its ESG principles.